Mission: Get fit!

 I could use the gym at the hotel, or I could use the free gym provided by the uni.
 Of course, the obvious answer here is use the free gym.
 It’s also closer to where I live than the hotel.
 However, I have a fear of gyms, and in particular the student gym.

 I know everyone goes to the gym for the reason, and you shouldn’t be embarrassed.
 But the student gym is full of people I know and full of sports science students who think they are the best thing since sliced bread.
-3 I’m just worried about people laughing at me because I don’t know how to use any of the equipment or because of my hip.
+[3.
+Although the truth is, we all know that the only job they will ever get is P.E. teacher.]
+I’m just worried about people laughing at me because I don’t know how to use any of the equipment or because of my hip.
 Are people as really as judgemental as I think they are at the gym?
 Probably not.
 I’m sure I’m just being paranoid, and once I actually go I won’t regret it.

 So where do I go from here?
 I have some t-shirts for the gym but I need to buy some bottoms and a pair of trainers.
 Yes, I don’t own a pair of trainers.
 I stopped wearing trainers when I realised how comfy Converse are.
 I don’t think the gym would appreciate me exercising in my Joker Converse!